 Join our team.
 Click here to support the film.

-Daughters of the Moon is a fiscally sponsored project of the International Documentary Association (IDA), a 501(c)(3) non-profit organization.
+With This Breath I Fly is a fiscally sponsored project of the International Documentary Association (IDA), a 501(c)(3) non-profit organization.
 Contributions are payable to the IDA and are tax-deductible to the extent permitted by law.

 We’d like to hear from you.
 Email us at: firstname.lastname@example.org